Trainguy9512/trainguys-animation-overhaul/README.md

 ## 🔍 FAQ

 - What versions of the game will this mod support?
-> For right now, the mod is being worked on in 1.19.3.
-Once I figure out better methods of version control for handling multiple versions, I would like to make the mod available on 1.18.2+, but this depends on whether 1.19's keyframed animation changes make me want to make 1.19.2 as the floor version.
-It will always support the latest release version of the game, barring huge rendering or animation changes.
+> For right now, the mod is being worked on in the latest version of Java Minecraft.
+Upon release, the plan is to gear the project towards supporting multiple versions at once onwards.
+Whether or not there will be backports is TBD
+- What mod loaders will this mod be compatible with?
+> Initially, likely only Fabric, as this mod being built to be used in a vanilla-ish setting and to my knowledge, Fabric is generally more geared towards vanilla gameplay than Forge is.
-- Will the mod come to forge?
+- Will the mod come to Forge/NeoForge?
-> Yes, for the time being the mod is being developed on Fabric but the mod will eventually be moved back to an architectury project once the mod is finished enough to move back over to a pollen-based architectury project.
+> Likely yes, as part of multi-version development I plan on gearing the project for closer to release.
 - What will the mod require as a dependency?
-> Right now, just Fabric API.
-Once Pollen is updated to 1.19, the project will be reformatted to an architectury project which will add Pollen as a dependency, for things like registries and custom block renderers.
+> Right now, just the Fabric API.
 - What is this mod compatible with?
-> Currently there is no official list of what will or will not work, but generally most cosmetic vanilla-friendly mods like Essential, 3D Skin Layers, and armor mods should work perfectly fine.
-Mods that change the player model to add additional animations like Better Combat or Emotecraft will not work, as they have different implementations for their animations that either overwrite or get overwritten by this mod.
-Content heavy mods that add additional animations for items and abilities are very likely to be visually absent, but this shouldn't inherently break anything.
+> Currently there is no official list of what will or will not work, but generally most cosmetic vanilla-friendly mods like Essential, 3D Skin Layers, and other cosmetic mods should work perfectly fine.
+Mods that change the player model to add additional animations like Better Combat or Emotecraft will probably not work, as they have different implementations for their animations that either overwrite or get overwritten by this mod.
+>
+> Additionally, right now there are no plans to implement compatibility with heavier content mods which would have their own interaction animations, though one day this may come in the form of separate mods with an API.

-If you feel this FAQ is missing anything or you have any additional questions, please let me know!
-You can reach me at Trainguy#9512 on discord
+If you feel this FAQ is missing anything or you have any additional questions, please let me know by sending a message request to my Discord account, `Trainguy9512`